hydroperflex/docs/src/using-whack/using-asdoc/asdoc-configuration.md

-A Whack package may include an ASDoc configuration file (`asdoc.xml`) which links sections to be rendered during ASDoc compilation.
+A Whack package may include an ASDoc configuration file (`asdoc.xml`) which links sections and media files to be rendered during ASDoc compilation.

 # Example